okravi/okravi/README.md

     📫 Random Bits about me:

-    ⚡️ I'm a sales manager in an outsource IT company in Ukraine ⚡️ I happen to have lived in Philly, PA circa 20 years back ⚡️ One can find live shrimp in my house
+    ⚡️ I'm a sales manager in an IT company in Ukraine ⚡️ I happen to have lived in Philly, PA circa 20 years back ⚡️ One can find live shrimp in my house
     ⚡️ I'm pro open-market